cloudflare/cloudflare-docs/content/workers/wrangler/system-environment-variables.md

 ---
 pcx_content_type: configuration
 title: System Environment Variables
+meta:
+  description: Local environment variables that can change Wrangler's behavior.
 ---

 # System Environment Variables

 System Environment Variables are local environment variables that can change Wrangler's behavior.
-There are three ways to set System Environment Variables:
+There are three ways to set system environment variables:

 1. Create an `.env` file in your project directory.
 Set the values of your environment variables in your [`.env`](/workers/wrangler/system-environment-variables/#example-env-file) file.
 This is the recommended way to set these variables, as it persists the values between Wrangler sessions.